Prince Claus Fund for Culture and Development

 The Programme Committee evaluates all applications according to the following criteria: Quality, Innovation, Engagement and Development Relevance, Costs.

-Phase 3: Research and Approval
+Phase 3: Research and Approval/Rejection

-The selected proposals will be researched and second opinions are gathered from independent experts.
+The selected proposals will be assessed and second opinions are gathered from independent experts.
 Although applicants may provide references, the Prince Claus Fund always seek independent and objective opinions for each proposal.
 Based on the results of this phase, the Programme Committee approves or rejects a proposal.

 Phase 4: Reporting, Evaluation and Communications